 It's one of the tantalizing questions in American history: what if Robert Kennedy had not been assassinated?
 Would he have secured the Democratic nomination?
 Would he have been elected president?
 If so, how might history have unfolded differently?

-For more than 35 years, such questions have proven as irresistible as they are unanswerable.
+For 50 years, such questions have proven as irresistible as they are unanswerable.
 The death of Robert Kennedy — in the midst of a transformative time for him and the country — suggests dramatic possibilities.

 Read several historians, journalists and colleagues' varied ideas.